animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 His heart failed, at least sooner than it would have, due to visiting his heart doctor.

-In Uzbekistan, primary physciians visited patients, even to their homes.
+In Uzbekistan, primary physicians visited patients, even to their homes.
 That wasn't the case with cardiologists, but American healthcare should try to go a step up from Uzbek healthcare, not a step down.

 #### How my grandma got dementia